Para-Ordnance .45 ACP Pistols

-Notes: This pistol is derived from the M-1911A1 design.
-It is basically an M-1911A1 with a widened grip to accept a two-column staggered magazine of roughly double the capacity of the M-1911A1.
+Notes: These pistols are derived from the M-1911A1 design.
+They are basically an M-1911A1 with a widened grip to accept a two-column staggered magazine of roughly double the capacity of the M-1911A1.
 Several variants are available, for varying levels of concealments needs, and all versions can be found in blue steel, stainless, or duotone finishes.
 These weapons are reportedly popular with US and NATO special operations troops, usually in a modified and tweaked form.

 The Nite-TAC is essentially a modernized and modified version of the steel-framed P-14-45.
 In its Nite-TAC incarnation, the P-14-45 has an LDA action, is finished completely in non-reflective Para-Kote Covert Black (except for the grip plates, which are made from matte black plastic), a chamber-loaded indicator, a spurless hammer, coarser cocking serrations, Para-Ordnance’s patented Power Extractor, and a squared dust cover with an integral light rail.
 (The drawback of the shaping of this rail is the requirement for a special holster, even if no light or optic is mounted.)
 The Nite-TAC has an extended slide lock and manual safety, and a grip safety with increased mass to help ensure safety engagement.
 Since the Nite-TAC is also available to civilians, it can be ordered with a stainless steel finish if desired; however, the grip plates will still be black.